two-hundred/celerity-docs/docs/blueprint/specification.md

 In most cases references are made with the `${..}` syntax with a few exceptions such as the export "field" attribute which expects a reference to be made to a resource field as a regular string.

+`${..}` is a substitution that can be used for references and to apply one of a limited set of functions to a value.

 ### Accessing Nested Fields